Individual Artist Fellowships

 “The fellowship program is one of the arts commission’s signature programs.
-It directly impacts artist development, one of the agency’s core functions,” Deputy Director Ce Scott-Fitts said.
+It directly impacts artist development, one of the agency’s core functions,” according to Deputy Director Ce Scott-Fitts.

 “Increasing the award makes the program more prestigious, but better serves the recipients.
 They receive financial resources so that they may focus on developing and creating art.
 Adding disciplines allows for more inclusion while demonstrating how many aspects of the creative economy are touched by the arts.”